 The College Doctors, Dr Matthew Easdale and Dr Rachel Allan, have agreed to accept any member of the College who is resident in the UK for longer than 6 months as an NHS patient.
-Their practice is at 28 Northgate Health centre (01865 311811; www.28beaumontstreet.co.uk), and they hold a surgery in College at 1 NB in term times.
+Their practice is at 28 Northgate Health centre (01865 311811; www.28beaumontstreet.co.uk).
 Read more about going to the doctors here.